smartdevicelink/sdl_evolution/proposals/0073-Adding-Metadata-Types.md

 </enum>
 ```

 In the Mobile API, an optional metadata struct "textFieldMetadata" will be introduced.
 This struct will utilize each text field as a key and allow them to be assigned multiple metadata tags.
 If a textfield or the entire metadata struct is omitted, the currently assigned tags will remain unchanged.
-If the text field is included but has no tags assigned, any currently assigned tag wil be removed.
+If the text field is included but has no tags assigned, any currently assigned tags will be removed.
 For self proclaiming metadata types (ex. "mediaClock", "statusBar" and "mediaTrack"), the HMI can already determine their type and are not included.

 ### Additions to MOBILE_API